cometbft/cometbft/spec/abci/abci++_basic_concepts.md

 transactions and compute the same results.

-Applications that implement immediate execution (execute the blocks that are about to be proposed, in `PrepareProposal`, or that require validation, in `ProcessProposal`) produce a new state before a block is decided.
+Applications that implement immediate execution (execute the blocks that are about to be proposed, in `PrepareProposal`, or that require validation, in `ProcessProposal`) produce a new candidate state before a block is decided.
 The state changes caused by processing those proposed blocks must never replace the previous state until `FinalizeBlock` confirms that the proposed block was decided and `Commit` is invoked for it.